 ” I am going to teach you how to make cards”.

 As with everything else she did, she was meticulous.
 I was taught by the best.
 To this day I still make virtually all my own cards.
-In those days most of the people I came across, treated me solely like a Mother (a role I very much enjoyed) but Maree had also always treated me like a person.
+In those days most of the people I came across, regarded me solely as a Mother (a role I very much enjoyed but she had also always treated me like a person in my own right.

 My daughter was learning the keyboard.
-When she had learned something, she had passed on her knowledge to Maree.
+When she had learned something, she had passed on her knowledge to her.
 We have a button on our keyboard which plays auto melodies.
 We were all disturbed in the middle of the night (shortly after her death), when the keyboard started playing mysteriously on its own.
 It had never done this before and it has never done so since.
-I like to think that Maree had found a way of saying, “Hi!”
+I like to think that she had found a way of saying, “Hi!”
+When we were moving out I had recounted this story to a cleaner who cheered me up, saying this meant she had felt comfortable with us.

-I made sure the children visited Maree in the hospice.
-It was not easy for them to see Maree so sick but I think overall it had helped them to come to terms with things.
-For Maree’s last birthday we had bought her a star, as she had been such a bright star in our lives.
+I made sure the children visited her in the hospice.
+It was not easy for them to see my dear friend so sick but I think overall it had helped them to come to terms with things.
+For her last birthday we had bought her a star, as she had been such a bright star in our lives.
 On the day before she died my daughter and I had wandered down to the hospice to give it to her.
 It was meant not only as a gift to her but also as a gift to my children and to her future descendants.
 They may not ever know her but they will always be able to look at the night sky and think of her out there.

 I never knew one of my grandmothers.
 I always wondered about her.
 I want you to know about your grandmother.
 She would have been the best grandmother you could have ever wished for.
 She would have snuggled up with you, secretly fed you full of chocolate and baked goods.
 She would have joined in all your games and likely won.
 She would have watched everything you wanted to watch, from Teletubbies to Pokemon.
 She would have always been there with a kind word and a cookie.
 How do I know that?
 Because that is what she did for my two children..